Journal of Interprofessional Care

 The Journal of Interprofessional Care is a bimonthly peer-reviewed medical journal that covers education, practice, and research in health and social care.
+The journal was established in 1986 as Holistic Medicine and took its current name in 1992.

+It is published by Taylor & Francis and the editor-in-chief is Dr Andreas Xyrichis (King's College London).
+The Journal of Interprofessional Care is supported by an international editorial board.

 Aims and scope

 The Journal of Interprofessional Care aims to disseminate research and new developments in the field of interprofessional education and practice.
 We welcome contributions containing an explicit interprofessional focus, and involving a range of settings, professions, and fields.
 Areas of practice covered include primary, community and hospital care, health education and public health, and beyond health and social care into fields such as criminal justice and primary/elementary education.
 Papers introducing additional interprofessional views, for example, from a community development or environmental design perspective, are welcome.

 The Journal publishes the following types of manuscripts: